How To Test Drive A Car

 24-Hour Test Drive

-A more extensive form of the above is the 24-hour test drive, also called an overnight test drive, or extended test drive.
-These are more rare, but not unheard of and are more common for new car dealers.
-They are also more commonly granted after someone has already had a more traditional test drive but want a more thorough experience with it.
+A more extensive form of test driving is the 24-hour option, also called an overnight test drive or extended test drive.
+These are rare, but not unheard of, especially for new car dealers.
+They are also more likely granted for someone who has already had a traditional test drive and wants a more thorough experience with it.
 This is a good sign to the dealer that you are seriously considering buying that vehicle.
-Being closer to the dealership also helps make it more likely the dealer will allow it.
+Being closer to the dealership also increases your chances for the dealer to permit your request for a 24-hours test drive.

 You might also be interested in these guides: